jkassis/home/README.md

 Prerequisites
 -------------
 You will need git and ssh client.
-If you have to copy your id_rsa and id_rsa.pub into your home folder first.
+Copy your id_rsa and id_rsa.pub into your home folder first.

 ```
 > mkdir ~/.ssh